Abouzeidd/cousins/README.md

-# cousins
+# Popular cousins
-This project shows many traditional cousins of some countries
+Here we show traditional cuisines from around the world on a web page.